Llaguno Overpass events: Scene cleanup

 After 11 April, the Baralt Avenue was closed as a crime scene and remained closed while Carmona was in power.
 However, upon Chávez's return on 14 April, cleaning crews under the orders of Freddy Bernal, mayor of the Libertador Municipality and leader of the Bolivarian Circles, began to fix the damages in the street.
 The crews swiftly repaired the traffic lights, restored the kiosks, painted the walls, covered the splinters in the cement surfaces and replaced the damaged street lamps free of charge.
 Workers removed bullets from the walls and scoured the drains for shell casings as well.
 Within five days, all physical evidence at the site had been collected and destroyed, and on April 20 the avenue was reopened.
 The Chávez government proceeded to transfer detectives and prosecutors who opened investigations and replace them with more submissive supporters.

 Criminal investigation

 The people filmed shooting from the Puente Llaguno bridge were initially identified as being pro-Chávez political activists Rafael Cabrices, Richard Peñalver, Henry Atencio, and Nicolás Rivera.
 They were captured by the police and jailed for one year as they awaited trial, but charges were dropped before the trial began.
 Rafael Cabrices died from a heart attack three years later, in August 2005.
-Henry Atencio died fifteen years later, in May 2017.
+Henry Atencio died fifteen years later, in May 2017, and Richard Pēnalver died 24 years later in the 2026 Venezuelan earthquakes.